Police Service Specialist Cadet Position Opening

 Job Description

-The physical demands described here represent those that must be met by an employee to successfully perform the essential duties of this job.
+The physical demands described here represent those that must be met by an employee to perform the essential duties of this job successfully.
 Reasonable accommodations may enable individuals with disabilities to perform essential duties.
 Positions in this class typically require: driving, reaching, standing, walking, pushing, pulling, lifting, grasping, talking, hearing, seeing, and repetitive motions.

 Per the licensing requirements of the position, employees must meet all of the physical requirements of the police officer position 60 days before starting the academy, and in addition to the above physical requirements, will also require: climbing, running, balancing, stooping, kneeling, crouching, and jumping.